moonglum/dotfiles/README.md

 # dotfiles

 This is the VM that I work in.
 It contains my configurations of vim, tmux, fish and more.
 On my Mac, there are no developer tools installed except Vagrant, VirtualBox, Terminal.app, and the Xcode Command Line Tools.
-My dotfiles contains a Vagrantfile to provision the Vagrant box running in VirtualBox, provisioned by Ansible.
+My dotfiles contains a Vagrantfile to provision the Vagrant box running in VirtualBox with Ansible.
 So when I want to start developing on my machine, I do a `vagrant up && vagrant ssh` and then I work inside the Vagrant box.
 From time to time I run a `vagrant destroy` to keep everything clean.

 I'm using a [Nord](https://arcticicestudio.github.io/nord/) inspired color scheme and a [monochrome](https://github.com/fxn/vim-monochrome) vim.
 My font of choice is [Input](http://input.fontbureau.com) in 11px.
 I then work in full screen mode.
-This is how the entire looks like:
+This is how the entire thing looks like:

 ![Screenshot](dotfiles.png)

 ## fish

 I'm using [fish](http://fishshell.com) as my shell.
-I noticed that it does a lot of things I needed to configure in ZSH by default.
+I noticed that it does a lot of things I needed to configure in ZSH by default and switched to it.
 The only thing I configured is that I use [fzf](https://github.com/junegunn/fzf), because I really missed `Ctrl+r` for reverse searching and I like the incremental search.

 The prompt is a tiny arrow (or a ✦ when there are jobs in the background) that is green when the last status exit was 0, and red otherwise.
 In the right prompt, I display the pwd and the current git status.